muaazhammad/laravelBouncer/README.md

 i make 3 abilities : create , edit , delete

-and test bouncer acoording to these rules : admin can create, edit,delete writer can crete new only editor can edit only
+and test bouncer acoording to these rules : admin can create, edit,delete--- writer can crete new only ---- editor can edit only

 i make a middleware  for route authentication .